 A Consulting Arborist holding a minimum AQF Level 5 in Arboriculture is qualified to provide Arborist Reports.

 Arborist reports are legal documents that can hold up in court – if and when required.
-There are various types of Arborist reports because they are specific to the site and timeline of any project.
+There are various types of level 5 Arborist reports because they are specific to the site and timeline of any project.
 Examples of sites and situations range from development sites, tree risk assessment requirements, heritage and culturally sensitive sites, research and data analysis and tree data collection post processing.

 Typical Reports include: